 The MAMFT degree requires a minimum of 45 credit hours at the graduate level beyond the bachelor's degree.
-While not required for graduation, students who need to complete a 48- or 60-credit program or need specific additional courses for their state licensure requirements will be allowed to complete optional elective courses to meet these requirements, which will constitute the total credit requirements for graduation from the program.
+While not required for graduation, students who need to complete additional courses for their state licensure requirements will be allowed to complete optional elective courses to meet these requirements, which will constitute the total credit requirements for graduation from the program.